Yaadon Ki Baaraat

 Yaadon Ki Baaraat is a 1973 Indian Hindi-language masala film, directed by Nasir Hussain and written by Salim–Javed (Salim Khan and Javed Akhtar).
 It featured an ensemble cast, starring Dharmendra, Vijay Arora, Tariq Khan, Zeenat Aman, Neetu Singh, Ajit and Captain Raju.
+Released on November 09, 1973.

 The film was influential in the history of Indian cinema.
 It has been widely identified as the first masala film, combining elements of the action, drama, romance, musical, crime and thriller genres.
 Masala films went on to become the most popular genre of Indian cinema, and Yaadon Ki Baaraat has thus been identified as "the first" quintessentially "Bollywood film."
 It also launched the careers of several actors, as the commercial breakthrough Hindi film for Zeenat Aman and Neetu Singh, who became leading actresses of the 1970s, and as the debut film for Nasir Hussain's nephews Tariq Khan and Aamir Khan, the latter a child actor who grew up to be one of the biggest movie stars in Hindi cinema.

 It is still remembered fondly for its soundtrack, composed by music director R.D.
 Burman.
 The film was later remade in Telugu as Annadammula Anubandham, in Tamil as Naalai Namadhe and in Malayalam as Himam.

 Plot

 1958

-The film starts with three young brothers, Shankar, Vijay and, Ratan, celebrating their father's birthday with their mother and the maid.
+The film starts with three young brothers, Shankar, Vijay, and Ratan, celebrating their father's birthday with their mother and the maid.
 Their mother sings Yaadon ki Baarat a song loved by the children.
 When their father goes out later that evening he witnesses a theft by Shakaal and his men.

 In order to remove the risk of being identified and reported to the police, Shakaal and his men break into their house and shoot the father.
 The mother, awakened by the noise finds her dead husband only to be shot dead too.
 The shocking incident is witnessed by Shankar and Vijay.
 They run away to the railway station.
 Shankar manages to catch a train and tries to take Vijay with him but they are separated.
 Shankar is left with no choice but to survive on the streets.
 He joins Usman, another boy like him, stealing food from shops.

 On the police's advice the maid decides to adopt Ratan.
 Vijay is found unconscious by a groundskeeper of a mansion owned by a wealthy man and is raised by him.